-He stopped sucking my finger and rolled over with his back to me, but with one hand holding my hand.
+He stopped and rolled over with his back to me, but with one hand holding my hand.
 He gently squeezed my hand in his, then let go, he pushed his body back towards me.
 My cock was dancing up and down, I don’t think I’d ever been this turned on.

 Slowly, carefully, I gripped each side of his briefs, and slid them down off his ass, and with a little help they were gone.
 I stripped off my own pants and now we were completely naked.
-He was still for a moment, a moment of intense promise, my heart really did beat like a jack hammer in my chest, I looked at the magnificent curve of his round buttocks, and my cock jumped in anticipation.
+He was still for a moment, a moment of intense promise.
+My heart really did beat like a jack hammer in my chest, I looked at the magnificent curve of his round buttocks, and my cock jumped in anticipation.

 I mixed some spit with the juice that was already anointing the head of my cock, then carefully I positioned myself at the right spot.
 I heard him sigh, a sound of longing, a softly murmured invitation.
-Slowly, very slowly I pushed forwards and then with just a moment of resistance I slid my cock inside him.
+Slowly, very slowly I pushed forwards and then with just a slight resistance I slid my cock inside him.

 We’d brought some coffee, so I went out to see what I could use to light the fire in the kitchen.
-Soon Jabez was awake and we were sitting together at the wooden table drinking coffee from old metal mugs and smiling at each other.
+Soon Jabez was awake and we were sitting together at the wooden table drinking coffee from old metal mugs, and smiling at each other.

-“He’ll be here,” Jabez answered and reached out to take hold of my hand, “be patient, we just have to wait.
+“He’ll be here,” Jabez reached out to take hold of my hand, “be patient, we just have to wait.
 If Absolam said we would find him here, then we will.”
 He gently squeezed my hand as if to reassure me.